trofi/trofi.github.io.gen/posts/277-from-mcedit-to-vim.md

 fast.

 Unrelated to the above roughly around that time I planned to share one of my blog posts to wider audience.
-I knew my text was always full of typos and I wanted an easy interactive tool to highlight trivial typos I did.
+I knew my text is always full of typos and I wanted an easy interactive tool to highlight trivial typos I did.
 I ran a few tools on my post and they all highlighted typos in slightly different places: some looked at the code comment, some didn't,